 How to Install Yarn on Linux, macOS, and Windows

-In this article, we will explain how to install Yarn on Linux, macOS, and Windows systems using three different tools – npm, cURL, and MSI.
+We will walk you through installing Yarn on Linux, macOS, and Windows using three different methods: npm, cURL, and MSI.

 Here are the four main features of Yarn: